andreafabrizi/DNSProxy/README.md

 ## Why DNSP ?
 DNS messaging transport tests, gone too far.

 DNSP was born for two reasons: deliver DNS responses to airplanes, and surf TOR anonymously.

-About the firs, DNS UDP messages were lost onto satellite pipe, hence I needed to invent a new trasnport and caching protocol to transport the very same information.
+About the first: DNS UDP messages were lost onto satellite pipe, hence I needed to invent a new trasnport and caching protocol to transport the very same information.
 I chose to shift to HTTP and leveragge caching onto Polipo/Squid proxy.
 DNS client used a 127.0.0.1 server, to vehiculate such traffic in and out HTTP and DNS.

-About the second ...
-UDP and DNS were not completely socks friendly, nor TOR-compatible.
-The one and inly choice left was to vehiculate DNS messages INSIDE a protocol that could be well-protected and easily-ecapsulated within TOR.
+The second came before the first actually ...
+UDP and DNS were not completely socks friendly, and not even TOR-compatible.
+The one and only choice left was to vehiculate DNS messages INSIDE a protocol that could be well-protected and easily-ecapsulated within TOR.

 That protocol was -obviously and again- HTTP, in it's most secure version, the S version (HTTPS).

-So yes, that many tests got a bit out of control, up to the point that I was invited to collaborate with IETF to the developement of the state-of-the-art DNS-over-HTTPS, ended up in RFC8484.
+That many many tests (since 2010) got a bit out of control, up to the point that I was invited to collaborate with IETF to the developement of the state-of-the-art DNS-over-HTTPS, aka RFC8484.

 DNS-over-HTTP has been published end 2018 as RFC (c.f. https://www.rfc-editor.org/rfc/rfc8484.txt, https://tools.ietf.org/html/rfc8484).

 A new MIME type has been defined (application/dns-message) and design goals are perfectly clear.